osic/ref-impl-kolla/documents/2-osic-inventory-docker-registry.md

 git clone -b stable/newton https://github.com/openstack/kolla.git /opt/kolla
 ```

-##### Step 5: Copy the contents of hosts file generated in step 1 to multinode inventory.
+##### Step 4: Copy the contents of hosts file generated in step 1 to multinode inventory.
 Replace each host group in the multinode inventory file located in `/opt/kolla/ansible/inventory/multinode`  with the one generated in the `hosts` file.

+The multinode host inventory is now located at `/opt/kolla/ansible/inventory/multinode`.

 B.) Creating docker registry
 ----------------------------